 Here’s the thing; people do not come just because you build it.

 Paying for ads and sending traffic to a sales page isn’t enough.

 People want to feel connected to you.
 They want to feel that you understand them.

-If you don’t want to build a relationship with people, then you’re wasting your time even starting a business.
+If you don’t want to build a relationship with people, you’re wasting your time even starting a business.

 If you feel uncomfortable about developing relationships with people, about spending time getting to know them, about asking them about themselves, then you might want to consider whether being in business is really for you.

-Because the best businesses are the ones who focus on serving their community (which is good news for women because we’re conditioned to serve other people and think about their needs first.
+Because the best businesses are the ones that focus on serving their community (which is good news for women because we’re conditioned to serve other people and think about their needs first.
 Which frankly, I don’t agree with.
 But if we’re going to be indoctrinated by this patriarchal society, we may as well eek some benefit from it).